swashapp/dpp-client/README.md

 # Swash Data Product Provider Client

-Swash Data Product Provider SDK is a simple Typescript project that helps the users to create a data request, check the status of the request, buy a data and download the data with this SDK in their projects without any UI.
+Swash Data Product Provider SDK is a simple typescript project that helps the users to create a data request, check the status of the request, buy a data and download the data with this SDK in their projects without any UI.

 # Issues & Questions